Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 Lisbon is a city and an open-air museum where modern concepts and old traditions meet in a magical environment full of history.
 Come and discover Lisbon’s most important tourist attractions and embark on a journey full of art.

-The museums on the list would create a complete impression of Lisbon and highlight its timeless treasures.
+The top museums to visit in Lisbon on the list would create a complete impression of Lisbon and highlight its timeless treasures.
 Portugal is a country where people care about their historical and cultural heritage.

-The capital houses many museums from which everyone can choose one to visit based on their interests
+The capital houses the best museums in Portugal from which everyone can choose one to visit based on their interests

 Jeronimos Monastery